charlsmaina/C/knr/ch1/ch1.md

 - To pass an array as an argument in a function: - you just pass its name- what the function sees is the address of the first element in that array

+### Functions

+- It is a way to encapsulate some computation which facilitates later usage without worrying about the implementations of the functions.

+- It is a way of abstracting.

+- Abstraction brings about convinience.
+Think of it like this.
+Your sterring wheel is a intuitive example of how abstraction works.
+You give inputs in form of<br>
+  rotations, these rotations go though some abstracted layers for you to have the desired rotation of the wheels.
+In life , there are alot of functions that abstract<br>
+  things for convinience

 ### External variabls and scope:

 - Variables defined in main are local to main -That means no other function can have a direct access to them